Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 		}
 	}

-BLE is fundamentally asynchronous and results are always delivered to class callback methods, e.g. `onReady`, `onConnected`, etc... above.
+A BLE client is fundamentally asynchronous and results are always delivered to the `BLEClient` class callback methods, e.g. `onReady`, `onConnected`, etc... above.
 The following sections describe the BLE client classes, properties and callbacks.

+<a id="classbleclient"></a>
 ## Class BLEClient

 The `BLEClient` class provides access to the BLE client features.